JakobKSvaneborg/gpaw/doc/documentation/elph/raman.rst

 large errors especially in the electron-phonon matrix.
 This can be avoided by using a sufficiently large supercell for the finite displacement simulations.

-If phonon and effective potential are calculated simultaenously, results are saved in the same cache files with default name `elph`.
+If phonon and effective potential are calculated simultaneously, results are saved in the same cache files with default name `elph`.

 Some more details are elaborated in the related tutorial :ref:`elphraman`.